fourjuaneight/blog/content/uses.md

 **Update (2022-02)**: I was provided a new (as of this update) M1 Max MacBook Pro by my employer.
 Which is overkill for my work, but it's a fantastic laptop.
 The Linux PC is currently serving as a Plex server in my closet.

+- **[CalDigit TS4](https://www.caldigit.com/thunderbolt-station-4/)** - This thing powers everything on my desktop from a single Thunderbolt cable; audio gear, peripherals, and monitors.
+It even charges my MacBook.
+Amazing little dock.
 - **[LG 27UK650-W](https://www.lg.com/us/monitors/lg-27UK650-W-4k-uhd-led-monitor)** - It takes some calibration to make it look just right.
 But once it does, it's a solid workhorse of a display.
-- **[HHKB Pro 2](https://hhkeyboard.us/hhkb/pro-classic)** - I got the all-black keys and it took me a while to get used to the new layout without being able to tell which key is which.
-Worth every penny, though.
+I have to of these stacked vertically.
+- **[Keychron V10 (Alice Layout)](https://www.keychron.com/collections/all-keyboards/products/keychron-v10-alice-layout-qmk-custom-mechanical-keyboard?variant=40358750158937)** - After years with a HHKB Pro 2, I swapped it out with this Alice layout.
+It's far more comfortable for me and how I position my hands while I type.
+I swapped out the switches for some [Zealios V2s (65g)](https://zealpc.net/products/zealio?variant=6502846147).
 - **[Logitech MX Ergo](https://www.logitech.com/en-us/products/mice/mx-ergo-wireless-trackball-mouse.html)** - So nice and comfortable.
 - **[UpDesk Standing Desk](https://updesk.com/products/updesk-electric-lift-standing-desk-upwrite-midnight-black-top-on-black-frame-closeout)** - The table is pretty good, but the customer service is nonexistent.
 - **[Secretlab Omega Chair](https://secretlab.co/collections/omega-series)** - ~~Great~~ Ok chair.